Free Ride (song): Other versions

 Tavares recorded a version of the song for their 1975 album, In the City.
-Their version peaked at number 52 on the Billboard Hot 100 and number 8 on the Hot Soul Singles chart.
+Their version peaked at number 52 on the Billboard Hot 100 and number eight on the Hot Soul Singles chart.
 Hartman himself re-recorded the song and released it on his 1979 album Relight My Fire.
 Audio Adrenaline recorded the song and released it on their 1996 album Bloom.
+When The Cats Away recorded a version and was released in January 1990 and peaked at number 12.